Luxury Historic Savannah Accommodations

 John Martin Bolzius Room

 This Luxury King guest room is located on the second floor with a full bath/shower combination.
 The Bolzius room has access to a veranda overlooking Columbia Square.
 John Bolzius came to Georgia in 1734 as the first minister of the Salzburgers, a group of Lutherans escaping persecution in Austria.

 This Superior King guest room is located on the second floor with a stand-up shower.
 This room has access to a veranda outside the guest room door.
 Tybee Island is a barrier island located just a few miles from Savannah and is a popular beach destination.

 This Superior King guest room with a standup shower is located on the second floor overlooking the Davenport House Gardens.
 Juliette Gordon Low founded the Girl Scouts of America in 1912, at her home on Lafayette Square in Savannah.

 This Superior King guest room, on the second floor, is one of the most spacious king bedded guest rooms with a bathtub/shower combination.
 The Wesley Room features three large windows overlooking Columbia Square, inviting Savannah's sunlight.
 John Wesley established the world's first Sunday School and was the founder of Methodism.

 This Luxury King guest room is located at the front of the house on the second floor with a bathtub/shower combination.
 This room has an exceptional view with private and shared verandas.
-Johnny Mercer is a master lyricist and is known for his Award winning song "Moon River."
+Johnny Mercer was a master lyricist and is known for his Award winning song "Moon River."

 This Luxury King guest room, on the third floor, has a bathtub/shower combination and veranda access.
 "Tomochichi was a Creek Indian, and in his youth, a great warrior.
 He had excellent judgment and ready wit, which showed itself in his answers on all occasions," quoted James Edward Oglethorpe.